coderookie1994/rxjs-cache/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

+RxJS implementation of Angular session storage.
+Motivation:- To have an observable like implementation for loading browser key value store.
+This example shows how a user can load application rights using RxJS, so working with UI is a bit easier as whenever rights are loaded, the UI or component will render automatically.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding